brettshollenberger/deliver/README.md

 =======

 deliver is a command-line tool to fetch and update package dependencies in a Go project.
 Each package must be mapped to a Git repository.
-The package declares its package dependencies in a `packages.json` file in the repository root:
+A package declares its dependencies in a `packages.json` file in the repository root:

 ```
 {